 “At the time, I was seeing the progress being made at the New York City marathon with their nonbinary division, which at the time was really one of the only ones,” they said in an interview.
 “That’s what sparked this idea … there are races out there doing this.
 There’s clearly a formula.”

 They started talking with others advocating for nonbinary running divisions and writing down what they learned.
-They ended up with a guidebook that could kickstart conversations with race directors by answering their questions all in one place, like how to create score results that include nonbinary people, how to use gender-inclusive language and restrooms, and how to navigate awarding prize money.
+They ended up with a guidebook that could kickstart conversations with race directors by answering all their questions in one place, like how to create score results that include nonbinary people, how to use gender-inclusive language and restrooms, and how to navigate awarding prize money.

 “There’s just a lot of scary headlines, there’s a lot of really sad news out there about the state of sport and the ability for anyone to participate at any level,” they said.
 “I feel like it’s constantly an attack on trans women, on the larger queer community, on people of color.
 Access to sport is still not where it needs to be.”